-- Submit a completed Graduate Application for Admission, along with a \$35.00 non-refundable application fee made payable to Missouri Baptist University to: Graduate Admissions Office, Missouri Baptist University, One College Park Drive, St. Louis Missouri 63141.
-Application is also available online at http://www.mobap.edu/graduate (fee waived for online applications). - Complete the Business Office Master Promissory Note (BOMPN) - this note guarantees that the student will be responsible for any charges incurred while enrolled at Missouri Baptist University.
+- 1. Submit a completed Graduate Application for Admission.
+The application is available online at https://apply.mobap.edu/. - Complete the Business Office Master Promissory Note (BOMPN) - this note guarantees that the student will be responsible for any charges incurred while enrolled at Missouri Baptist University.
 This is not a payment plan and there is no charge associated with the document. - 3.
 Applicants will be required to submit a professional statement essay that addresses the following: Your career and/or educational background, why you want to continue your education, and what you hope to accomplish with this degree.
-This essay should be approxiately 2 pages double-spaced.
-Please note, students pursing a Master of Arts degree in School Counseling or Clinical Mental Health Counseling must follow a prompt outlined below.
+This essay should be approximately 2 pages double-spaced.
+MSN applicants are not required to submit a professional statement.
+Please note, students pursing a Master of Arts degree in School Counseling (Traditional or Licensure Track) or Clinical Mental Health Counseling must follow the prompt outlined below. - a.
+Write and submit and original, double-spaced 1000word essay that will be reviewed for content and will be used to assess your written communication skills.
+Please answer the following prompts in your writing.